nikomc/nikomc.github.io/_posts/2020-08-03-bar-chart-test-d3.md

 I have studied data visualization every day for the last three months, in an effort to improve my skills, but progress has been slow.
 The learning curve is steep.

 In learning D3.js, I've tried most resources: YouTube videos, Udemy courses, and a range of books.
-The best book that I've encountered for learning D3.js is Scott Murray's _Interactive Data Visualization for the Web_, which provides a solid foundation and assumes little prior knowledge.
+The best book that I've encountered for learning D3.js, thus far, is Scott Murray's _Interactive Data Visualization for the Web_, which provides a solid foundation and assumes little prior knowledge.
 In Chapter 9, Murray builds a bar chart that updates dynamically when the user clicks on a paragraph element -- a new bar comes in when the user clicks on text reading "Add a bar", and a bar slides out when the user clicks on text reading "Remove a bar".
 It's a fun exercise that highlights the fundamental "selections" of D3--enter(), exit(), and merge().

-I've modified Murray's code ([check it out on GitHub](https://github.com/scotthmurray/d3-book/blob/master/chapter_09/28_adding_and_removing.html)), adding buttons rather than paragraph elements, changing the style of the bars, and adding a dynamic x-axis to go along with the data.
-Check out the dynamic result at the bottom of this post.
+I have modified Murray's code ([check out the original code on GitHub](https://github.com/scotthmurray/d3-book/blob/master/chapter_09/28_adding_and_removing.html)), and I post the new version below.
+Specifically, I have added buttons, altered the style of the bars, made the svg slightly more dynamic (viewport, rather than fixed height / width), and added a dynamic x-axis that updates with the data.

 {% include bar_chart_test.html %}